How to Start a Taxi Business in Bulgaria: Step-by-Step Guide

 - Insurance: €800–€1,200 annually per vehicle

-Securing funding is key to sustaining operations.
-Potential funding sources include bank loans with competitive interest rates, government grants for small businesses, and investments from private partners.
-Proper budgeting for operational expenses such as fuel, vehicle maintenance, and driver salaries ensures long-term profitability.
+Securing adequate funding is key to sustaining taxi operations through the initial growth phase.
+Potential funding sources for Bulgarian taxi entrepreneurs include bank loans from commercial banks with competitive interest rates, European Union structural funds and grants available for small transport businesses, and private investor partnerships.
+Proper budgeting for ongoing operational expenses such as fuel costs, vehicle maintenance schedules, driver payroll, software subscriptions, and insurance renewals ensures long-term profitability and financial resilience.
+Building a 3-month operating cash reserve is advisable before launch.

 4 Setting Up Your Fleet